victoriasmi/how-to-learn/README.md

 **About Project**

-Website about new and effective approaches to education.
+Website about new, effective approaches to education.
 Will be very useful for everyone who strives to make their educational project more efficient.

 **Technologies**